Tunnel-Labs/typegeese/readme.md

 import type { t } from 'typegeese';
 import type * as $ from '../$schemas.js';

-// This type is type-checked by TypeScript to ensure that it always stays up to date with every new migration type _User = t.Shape<
+// This type is type-checked by TypeScript to ensure
+// that it always stays up to date with every new migration export type $User = t.Shape<
   $.User,
   {
     _id: string;